 According to the onboarding study conducted by Kronos of 350 companies, longer onboarding programs are associated with stronger talent and business outcomes such as employee engagement, business reputation, quality hires, and the percentage of diverse hires.

-57% of the respondents a Kronos study said over tasked managers and lack of time for onboarding was their greatest challenge for an effective onboarding process.
+57% of the respondents during the Kronos study said over tasked managers and lack of time for onboarding was their greatest challenge for an effective onboarding process.
 The next at 47% was lack of consistent application across the company and 38% said a lack of tools for measuring ROI or effectiveness.

 Why Onboarding Matters